 Where Dr. Esselstyn departs from the Ornish work is in his approach.
 As Dr. Esselstyn told me, he simply wanted to see if he could “get inside his patients’ heads.”
 To do this, he was first willing to get inside his own head by adopting a plant-based diet.
 Today, he is a total “vegan,” eating no dairy products.
 His aim was to let his patients know that if they could reduce their blood cholesterol levels, they might also reduce their heart problems.
 He kept careful records on his patients during these past 10 years and has just now reported his findings.
 Unlike Dr. Ornish, who combined meditation and exercise with his dietary restrictions, Dr. Esselstyn placed more emphasis on the effects of a plant-based diet.

 Let’s look at the main results.
 He enrolled 21 patients in his study between 1985 and 1988, a number similar to that in the Ornish experimental group.
-These patients were asked to consume on a regular basis a very low-fat, plant-food diet while maintaining their use of cholesterol-lowering drugs.
+These patients were asked to regularly consume a very low-fat, plant-food diet while maintaining their use of cholesterol-lowering drugs.
 A modest regimen of cholesterol-lowering drugs was believed necessary because these were at-risk patients and Dr. Esselstyn wanted to be sure to reduce their cholesterol levels below 150 mg/dL.
 Five patients dropped out of the study, 17 maintained the diet, and 11 of these had frequent cholesterol measurements and a follow-up angiogram.
-Average age of these 11 patients was 56 years.
+The average age of these 11 patients was 56 years.

 All patients had severe, progressive triple-vessel coronary heart disease as documented by angiography.
 For most physicians, these would be considered very sick people.
 During the eight preceding years, despite having received “state-of-the-art” treatment, these 11 patients had experienced a total of 39 cardiovascular disorders.
 All were non-diabetic, had normal blood pressure, and did not smoke.